RieSadohara/YBC_Fiber/README.md

 ## Instructions:

 1. Download the contents in the Data directory.
-2. Run the R script "InitialPrep_GitHub.R" to preprae the data.
+2. Run the R script "InitialPrep_GitHub.R" to prepare the data for analysis.
 This will create a dataframe called fiberiron.
 Fiberiron contains data of the 60 accessions used in this study.
 The script creates some variables for analysis.
 3. After the initial prep operation, fiberiron is ready for further anlaysis.